LPG Compound: Chemical Composition of LPG Gas

 Weather and Seasonal Effects on the Gas Used in Gas Bottles

-Weather, or more specifically temperature, can affect the LPG composition used in gas bottles.
+Weather, or more specifically temperature, can influence the LPG compound used in gas bottles.

-Propane works better as the gas is used in gas bottles in cold climates.
+Propane works better than the other types of gas used in gas bottles in cold climates.

 Propane will continue to vaporise – turn to gas – even in low temperatures.